Composer0/BlogFullstack/README.md

 - In a split terminal have one cd to api and the other cd to client.
 - Once in the api and client folders run on the command "npm start" to initialize the blog.

+### Note on current version
+-At this time the code is still in place and will be revised further.
+To allow the original code to run as originally intended simply comment out or remove the following lines in api/models/Post.js: 2-5, 31-34, and 39-43.
+Additiionally you will need to uncomment line 104 in client/src/components/singlePost/SinglePost.jsx and then comment out line 105.

 ## Day 1
 - Created connection between frontend and api server to display all posts on the homepage.
 - Used this time to also create additional posts through postman to be displayed on the page across two users and four categories.